 I referred to Jeff Volek above in my blurb about Steve Phinney.
 Here is a great presentation by Jeff on the subject of ketosis and keto-adaptation.

 Babies are born keto adapted.
-Whether fasted for the first 24 h of life or fed under normal nursery practices newborn infants have a degree of ketosis that is achieved by the adult only after 1-2 d of total starvation.
+Whether fasted for the first 24 hours of life or fed under normal nursery practices newborn infants have a degree of ketosis that is achieved by the adult only after 1-2 days of fasting.

 Dom has been working on ketone science for over ten years.